 Create a good quality flyer that you can give them so they can help spread the word.
 The flyer can also be posted on your social media pages such as Facebook, Twitter, Instagram, Next Door and Craig's List.
 It can also be posted in your neighborhood in places like your veterinary office, church, pet stores and coffee shops.

 The flyer should feature a good quality photo of your dog or cat, as well as his name, weight, breed, gender, health and a little about his personality.
-Helpful information about developing an effective flyer--as well as the opportunity to post your flyer--can be found on the websites listed below:
+Helpful information about developing an effective flyer, and the opportunity to post your flyer, can be found on the websites listed below:

 Other important things to remember: